Venetian Crusade: Fall of Tyre

 on condition that those citizens who wished to be allowed to depart freely with their wives and children and all their substance, while those who preferred to remain at Tyre should be granted permission to do so and their homes and possessions guaranteed them.

-This was unpopular with some of the Crusaders, who wanted to loot the city, but William I of Bures managed to convince such Crusaders to accept the deal.
+This was unpopular with some of the Crusaders, who wanted to loot the city, but William managed to convince such Crusaders to accept the deal.
 As per the agreement, many of the people who left Tyre moved to Damascus.
 Tyre surrendered on 7 July 1124, marking the last of the Muslim seaports on the Levant other than Ascalon to fall to the Crusaders.
-After the capture of Tyre Pons of Tripoli's banner was one of the three flags erected over the town's towers.
-After the crusader forces entered the city, according to William of Tyre, "They admired the fortifications of the city, the strength of the buildings, the massive walls and lofty towers, the noble harbour so difficult of access.
+After the capture of Tyre Pons's banner was one of the three flags erected over the town's towers.
+After the Crusader forces entered the city, according to William of Tyre, "They admired the fortifications of the city, the strength of the buildings, the massive walls and lofty towers, the noble harbour so difficult of access.
 They had only praise for the resolute perseverance of the citizens who, despite the pressure of terrible hunger and the scarcity of supplies, had been able to ward off surrender for so long.
 For when our forces took possession of the place they found only five measures of wheat in the city."

 Under its new rulers, Tyre and its countryside were divided into three parts in accordance with the Pactum Warmundi: two-thirds to the royal domain of Baldwin and one third as autonomous trading colonies for the Italian merchant cities: mainly to the Doge of Venice, who had a particular interest in supplying silica sands to the glassmakers of Venice and in the sugar-cane plantations on the mainland.
 In addition, there were a Genoese quarter, and a Pisan neighbourhood.

 On the return journey to Venice, the Venetian fleet of 72 ships plundered Rhodes, Chios, Samos, Lesbos, Andros and captured Kefalonia in the Ionian Sea.
 Eventually Emperor John II Komnenos was forced to come to terms; the war was costing him more than it was worth, and he was not prepared to transfer funds from the imperial land forces to the navy for the construction of new ships.
-John II Komnenos re-confirmed the treaty of 1082, in August 1126.
-Domenico Michiel triumphantly returned to Venice in June 1125.
+John re-confirmed the treaty of 1082 in August 1126.
+Michiel triumphantly returned to Venice in June 1125.
 He had helped the Christians in the Holy Land and weakened the hostile Eastern Romans.
 The inscription on Michiel's tomb does not describe him as a religious crusader, but rather as a terror Graecorum...et laus Venetorum ("A horror to the Greeks...and praise from the Venetians").